FeatureBaseDB/go-pilosa/docs/tracing.md

 # Tracing

-Go-Pilosa supports distrubed tracing via the [OpenTracing](https://opentracing.io/) API.
+Go-Pilosa supports distributed tracing via the [OpenTracing](https://opentracing.io/) API.

 In order to use a tracer with Go-Pilosa, you should:
 1. Create the tracer,